TAKING

 Over it

-Amneal Naloxone Hydrochloride (Naloxone HCI) Nasal Spray, 4mg, is an FDA approved over-the-counter generic equivalent for Narcan® (Naloxone HCl) Nasal Spray.
+Amneal Naloxone Hydrochloride (Naloxone HCI) Nasal Spray, USP, 4mg is an FDA approved over-the-counter generic equivalent for Narcan® (Naloxone HCl) Nasal Spray.

 Naloxone is a medication that has been widely used by emergency medical personnel and other first responders for decades to help reverse opioid overdose.
-10 It works by binding to opioid receptors and help reverse or blocking the effects of opioids, restoring normal breathing.
+It works by binding to opioid receptors and helping to reverse or block the effects of opioids, restoring normal breathing.

 Naloxone is designed to rapidly reverse the effects of a life-threatening opioid emergency.
-A 4mg dose can restore normal breathing within 2 to 3 minutes in a person whose breath has slowed, or even stopped, as a result of a known or suspected overdose from opioids.
+It can restore normal breathing within 2 to 3 minutes in a person whose breath has slowed, or even stopped, as a result of a known or suspected overdose from opioids.

 Naloxone is easy to carry and can be safely used, even if opioids are not present.